 - 1. Assign a world region to students and have the students use atlases to gather information from different types of maps of their particular regions then present their information in regional Fact Sheets. - 2.
 Students can make an illustrated dictionary of landforms or geographical terms. - 3.
-Students can write a constructed response discussing how people adapt to geographical features or alter them for economic reasons. - 4.
-Students can discuss the ethics of altering the environment and write a Public Service Announcement. - 5.
-Students can research a country and identify its major geographical features, then explain how these features affected how that country was settled and developed in a multimedia presentation. - 6.
-Students work in cooperative groups to create an electronic database of population size in regions of the world and use the information collected to graphically compare the regions. - 7.
-Students can write a Pole-to-Pole Travelogue.
-Assign students a line of longitude to travel along from the North to the South Pole and have them keep a travelogue of countries visited along the way. - 8.
-Students can follow and plot a ship's travels: cargo ship, cruise ship, local fishing vessel, ship in the America's Cup or other race, etc. - 9.
-Create a class atlas.
+Students can discuss the ethics of altering the environment and write a Public Service Announcement. - 4.
+Choose a country, identify its major geographical features, and explain how these features affected how that country was settled and developed in a multimedia presentation. - 5.
+Students work in cooperative groups to create an electronic database of population size in regions of the world and use the information collected to graphically compare regions. - 6.
+Students can write a Pole to Pole Travelogue: assign students a line of longitude to travel along from the North to the South Pole.
+Students keep a travelogue of countries visited along the way. - 7.
+Students can follow and plot a ship's travels: cargo ship, cruise ship, local fishing vessel, ship in the America's Cup or other race.

+- 8. Create a class atlas.
 Each student draws a map of an assigned country and creates a fact sheet about that country.
-Bind all student maps together to make an atlas that will be used as a reference book. - 10.
-Students choose a culture and make a culture capsule containing samples to illustrate that culture: music, art, language, crafts, traditions, etc. - 11.
-Compare the diversity of the people of the United States with more ethnically homogeneous nations. - 12.
+Bind all student maps together to make an atlas that will be used as a reference book. - 9.
+Students choose a culture and make a culture capsule containing samples to illustrate that culture: music, art, language, crafts, traditions, etc. - 10.
+Compare the diversity of the people of the United States with more ethnically homogeneous nations. - 11.
+Discuss the effect of current immigration trends in Europe.
+Discuss how nations redefine themselves as their population becomes more heterogeneous. - 12.
 Identify the major ethnic, religious, and linguistic groups in the regions of the world. - 13.
 Work in groups to prepare a presentation on ethnic or religious conflict in a particular world region. - 14.
 Have students mark on a map the countries of origin of the clothes they are wearing.
 Have them inventory items in their homes to find location of origin?
-Gather data on a world map then analyze the data. - 15.
-Take virtual tours of the National Parks. - 16.
-Research and create brochures on America's National Parks. - 17.
+Gather data on a world map.
+Analyze data. - 15.
+Answer questions pertaining to maps, including political, physical, and thematic maps. - 16.
+Students will label physical and political maps. - 17.
+Students can create a presentation on the five Themes of Geography and explain why each theme is useful.
+Select images and maps to illustrate each theme. - 18.
+Students can write a travel brochure to attract people to a place that you hope to visit. - 19.
+Write a paper on how scientists are helping to lessen the impact of extreme weather. - 20.
+Students can analyze photographs of animal habitats and discuss how/why those areas are desirable to humans. - 21.
+Create a presentation on one part of culture that interests you, for example food, music, and clothing.
+Use photos to create a visual introduction to that aspect of culture around the world.
+Show similarities and differences. - 22.
+Research and create brochures on America's National Parks. - 23.
 Plot your favorite sports team or musician on a map using longitude and latitude.

-Diagnostic: Pre-tests, Class Discussion, Teacher Observation, Brainstorming, Graphic Organizers, Questioning
+Diagnostic: Pre-tests, Class Discussion, Teacher Observation, Homework, What Do You Know work sheet, Brainstorming, Graphic Organizers, Questioning

-Formative: Writing assignments, Classwork, Cooperative Learning Activities (See Core
+Formative: Writing assignments, Classwork, Cooperative Learning Activities (See core activities above)